Updated: May 2008

 La Sonnambula at The Teatro Malibran - April, 1835

 During this period Malibran recognized Balfe's emerging musical talents as a composer.
 She called him the "English Rossini." given his musical skills.
-He in turn wanted to write an opera for her while in Venice, there was talk of Hamlet being the subject matter, however, nothing happened, instead he committed to writing an opera for her at a later date.
-A promise he fulfilled a year later in London.'
+He in turn committed to write an opera for her they talked about Hamlet as the subject and later, Esmeralda (Hunchback of Notre Dame story) however, they decided to postpone the project until a time in the future.
+London would be the location where Balfe would compose his new opera for Malibran in 1836.

 3.0) Return To London

-Balfe returned to London in May 1835. where he performed at a concert with Lablache, Tamburini, Rubini and Grisi and others, at Vauxhall Gardens.
-In this esteemed company Balfe elected to sing under his Italian name, "M. Guglielmo Balfe!"
+Balfe returned to London in May 1835, with his wife Lina and their firstborn child, Louisa "Gigia" as they called her, where he performed at a concert with Lablache, Tamburini, Rubini and Grisi and others, at Vauxhall Gardens.

 3.1) It was shortly after this period that Balfe completed his first opera for London.
-His London debut as an operatic composer took place, in October 1835 with the premiere of his highly successful, "The Siege of Rochelle" at the Theatre Royal, Drury Lane.
+His London debut as an operatic composer took place, in October 1835 with the premiere of what was to be his highly successful, "The Siege of Rochelle" at the Theatre Royal, Drury Lane.

 3.2) This was the start of Balfe's brilliant career as a composer of operatic works for London.
 He was 27 years old!